isovector/certainty-by-construction/src/book/4-decidability.lagda.md

   2≠3⅋₀ = ?
 ```

-Since `False` expands to a function type, we can (rather unintuitively) do a
+Since `type:False` expands to a function type, we can (rather unintuitively) do a
 [MakeCase:](AgdaCmd) here to get a *parameter* of type `2 ≡ 3`:

 ```agda